thoth-tech/handbook/docs/processes/qualityassurance/testing-and-dev.md

 Can a third-party looking at your code easily understand what is going on?

-expand and entry into "refactoring code"
+expand and intro into "refactoring code"
 ```

 ### **Refactoring Code**